 Hiring an SEO isn’t enough to bring your website to the front page of a search.
 Getting to the top means, you need to have a strong online presence all around.
 This includes content creation, website design, and even social media.

 Hold a Two-Way Interview

-When you’re hiring an SEO to work on your real estate website, you’re not hiring an employee – you’re hiring a professional service provider.
+When hiring an SEO to work on your website, you’re not hiring an employee – you’re hiring a professional service provider.
 This means that the ball is not entirely in your court.
-Both you and the SEO need to agree you’re a good fit for one another.
+You and the SEO need to agree you’re a good fit for one another.

 Prepare with answers of your own.
 Know what you hope to accomplish with an SEO strategy, what your expectations for the partnership are, and what direction you’re hoping to go in.
-Have an idea of what your budget is, what work you’d like to have done, and what kind of returns you’re hoping to see.
+Have an idea of your budget, what work you’d like to do, and what kind of returns you hope to see.
 Be prepared to sell yourself to the SEO just as much as they need to sell their services to you.